project-image

 Campaign Setting Details!

-almost 8 years ago – Wed, Jun 29, 2016 at 12:30:39 AM
+over 8 years ago – Wed, Jun 29, 2016 at 12:30:39 AM

 Hey folks, Mike here again - we’ve got another big ol’ Lore update for you guys today, this time focused on the region of space the game’s single-player campaign will take place in.
 For this one I’m turning things over to Kevin Maginn, our Design Lead and resident historian.
 In addition to leading the charge on systems design, he’s been responsible for fleshing out all the detailed history and geography of our game - the setting material - essentially laying all the groundwork for our writers to build a great story with.
 What follows won’t contain any *story* spoilers, however it does provide some backstory and setting information that would otherwise only be learned during the campaign.
 I just love all the bits of history and context that Kevin and the team have come up with for the story campaign, and am excited to share this first peek at it all!